-An important part of Lesley's work is our collaboration and partnerships with schools and districts throughout Massachusetts.
+An important part of Lesley's work is our partnerships with schools and districts throughout Massachusetts.
 They inform our teaching and learning, and provide opportunities for growth, as well as for placements for our practicum students.

 Discover examples of collaboratively designed programs, created based on identified needs of the PreK-12 community as well as to provide opportunities for faculty to work in schools/districts.